 - Focus on facts rather than allowing your imagination to get the best of you.
 Analyze the actual problem at hand and take appropriate corrective action.

-- Keep socially connected with family, social, information and ideas, organizations and institutions.
+- Keep socially connected with family, social, information and ideas, organizations, and institutions.
 Never worry in isolation.

-- Stay physically connected as well: get regular massage therapy, seek out hugs and laughter.
+- Stay physically connected as well: get regular massage therapy, and seek out hugs and laughter.
 Being around children or family is particularly helpful.

 - Be kind to yourself.
 Exercise, eat well, get plenty of sleep, meditate, and moderate behaviors that are detrimental to your health, such as tobacco and alcohol.